 and transform, allowing the opportunity to gain greater awareness about inner and outer life.”

 “Carol is a gifted artist on several levels.
 She not only creates beautiful artwork, but she also creates a safe space to explore, have fun, create, and build community.”
 Lori H.

 Carol Mathew-Rogers is an artist, educator and writer.
-She is the new Executive Director of The Creative Edge, elected by the Board of Directors to lead this 27 year old non-profit into expanded territory.
+She is the Executive Director of The Creative Edge.
 She holds a B.S. in Applied Behavioral Science with emphasis on psychology and sociology (UC Davis), and an M.A. in Arts & Consciousness, with emphasis on Transformative Arts (J.F.
 Kennedy University).

 Ms. Mathew-Rogers is a skilled facilitator who has a unique sensitivity for encouraging personal growth in individuals.
 Her background in psychology and counseling reinforces her ability to intuitively identify and support each person’s creative exploration.
 Her own extensive personal growth examination lends authenticity to her work at supporting the growth of others.
 She creates an atmosphere where curiosity and mindfulness are encouraged, and actively promotes artistic play.
 Her firm belief in the equality and worth of all people, as well as her comfort with the wide range of human emotions means her programs are safe venues for authentic expression.